Gershwin Publishing Corp. v. Columbia Artists Management, Inc.

 Gershwin Publishing Corp. v.
 Columbia Artists Management, Inc., 443 F.2d 1159 (2d Cir.
-1971), was a copyright infringement case in which the United States Court of Appeals for the Second District ruled that defendant Columbia Artists Management, Inc. was liable for vicarious copyright infringement and contributory copyright infringement.
+1971), was a copyright infringement case in which the United States Court of Appeals for the Second Circuit ruled that defendant Columbia Artists Management, Inc. was liable for vicarious copyright infringement and contributory copyright infringement.
 Plaintiff American Society of Composers, Authors and Publishers ("ASCAP"), on behalf of Gershwin Publishing Corp., sued Columbia Artists Management, Inc. ("CAMI") on the premise that CAMI had no permission to use a song from its repertory for a public, for-profit concert in which artists managed by CAMI performed.
 The final court decision established that contributory infringement can still be liable for copyright infringement if the party has knowledge of the violating activity, whether or not they are directly involved in the violation.

 Background

 On January 9, 1956, Todd Duncan and Camilla Williams, artists managed by CAMI, performed "Bess, You Is My Woman Now" at a public, for-profit concert in Port Washington, New York.
 The concert was sponsored by the Port Washington Community Concert Association.
 The song was performed without the artist nor the local association getting permission from Gershwin Publishing Corporation, who owned the copyright to the song.

 Subsequently, ASCAP sued CAMI for allowing not paying license fees while gaining financial profit from the performance.
 ASCAP used this scenario as a test case to determine whether CAMI could continue to avoid paying license fees when music from ASCAP's catalogue is played at local community concerts.